sallyx/rabbitmq-logger/README.md

 Rabbitmq Logger provides two extensions for [Nette Framework](https://github.com/nette/nette).

-- **RabbitMqLoggerExtension** for logging errors/exceptions into rabbit exange.
+- **RabbitMqLoggerExtension** for logging errors/exceptions into rabbitmq exange.
 You should use this extension on all projects where you want to log error messages to rabbitmq.
 - **ConsumerExtension** for getting messages from queue and optionally save them into database using doctrine 2.
 It also provide grid to show the saved messages.
 You should use this extension with an internal application to manage saved messages.

 ## Installation